Accra Academy: Academic performance

 The academy maintains a high academic standard and has over the years been ranked among the best performing senior high schools in Ghana.
 In 2009, the academy was listed among six other schools in the Greater Accra Region, which had 60% or more of its candidates qualifying for tertiary education.
 In a survey, the academy was listed among secondary schools in Ghana that contribute 50% or more of its students to universities.

+In 2012, a former student was adjudged by WAEC as the best candidate in Business at the previous year WASSCE.
+In 2017, a former student was adjudged as the second overall best candidate and the second best candidate in General Science for the previous year WASSCE in Ghana.

 In 2018, 676 students of the school sat the WASSCE.
-640 students of this number passed in all 8 courses taken (i.e obtained grades between A1 to C6).
+640 students of this number passed in all 8 courses taken (i.e. obtained grades between A1 to C6).
 This represented a percentage pass of 94.7% and percentage of students of qualified academic enrolment status into a university programme in Ghana.
 In 2020, 672 students of the school sat the WASSCE.
-633 students of this number had passes in 6 courses (i.e 4 core courses and 2 elective courses).
+633 students of this number had passes in 6 courses (i.e. 4 core courses and 2 elective courses).
 This represented a percentage pass of 94.2% in relation to passes in 6 courses.